neat/speciation

 Apply fitness sharing to penalize similarity within species.

 Use this after species assignment when a dense cluster should no longer keep all of its raw score advantage.
-The helper resolves the configured sharing radius and delegates to sharing/, where each genome's score contribution is softened according to how crowded its neighborhood is.
+The helper resolves the configured sharing radius and delegates to sharing/, where each genome's current score field is rewritten as a controller-side shared-fitness overlay according to how crowded its neighborhood is.
+The underlying evaluated score evidence remains upstream of this pass.

 This is intentionally separate from {@link _speciate}.
 Some runs want species bookkeeping without immediately renormalizing scores, while others use sharing as a deliberate second pass after assignment has stabilized.